npaisley/Bash-DFT-Tools/README.md

 `-h` displays the help information
 `-T` changes the default time
 `-E` changes the email notifications are sent to

+**NOTE:** This run script is intended to be used in the same folder as your gaussian input file.

 ## multiComWriter.sh